lingtalfi/LingTalfi/doc/api/Ling/LingTalfi/DocBuilder/Bootstrap4AdminTable/Bootstrap4AdminTableDocBuilder/buildDoc.md

 Launch this function to generate the documentation for the Bootstrap4AdminTable planet.
 (based on the LingGitPhpPlanetDocBuilder doc builder.

-If htmlMode is false (the default), this method will generate all files in md format in the following directory:
+If htmlMode is true (the default), this method will generate all files in md format in the following directory:

 - /myphp/universe/Bootstrap4AdminTable/doc